 According to Stanley Coren, the smartest dog breeds are the top 10.
 They’re in a dog intelligence class of their own.
 There’s no denying how impressive these top 10 dogs are.
 However, how do they compare to Boston Terriers?

 The most intelligent breeds are able to learn a new command with 5 repetitions or less!
-For simple commands, you’d be able to teach your dog in a few minutes.
+For simple tasks or commands, they could learn it in just a few minutes.
 The more complex commands will still take no more than 30 minutes on average.

 What’s even more impressive is that these breeds are capable of obeying a known command (on the first try) with a 95% or better success rate.
 They’re some of the most obedient pets or animals in the world – thanks to their work ethics!

-Just for reference, the top 10 smartest dogs are your Rottweilers, German Shepherds, Poodles, Labs, Golden Retrievers and Doberman Pinschers.
-If you haven’t noticed already, these dogs are some of the most popular dog breeds (coincidence or not?).
+Just for reference, the top 10 smartest dogs are your Rottweilers, German Shepherds, Poodles, Golden Retrievers, Labs, and Doberman Pinschers.
+If you haven’t noticed already, these dogs are some of the most popular dog breeds (coincidence?).

 Why Boston Terriers Rank Low For Intelligence

 As mentioned, Boston Terriers are barely in the top 100 for most intelligent dogs.
 Why then, do so many owners claim to have a smart Boston Terrier?
 Could it be some sort of owner bias, or is there more to the Boston Terrier than Stanley Coren says?

 The problem with Coren’s dog intelligence rankings is that it’s based on just one dimension of dog IQ, that is obedience and working intelligence.
 And while this is a great way to start, it doesn’t tell you the full story when it comes to dog IQ.